Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The median taxpayer income in Collaroy - Collaroy Plateau SA2 is $65,091 and the average is $104,080 based on postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This places it among the top percentile nationally, contrasting with Greater Sydney's median income of $60,817 and average income of $83,003.
-By September 2025, estimates suggest the median income will be approximately $70,858 and the average will be around $113,301, factoring in an 8.86% increase since financial year 2023 as per Wage Price Index growth.
-According to Census 2021 income data, household, family, and personal incomes all rank highly in Collaroy - Collaroy Plateau, between the 84th and 92nd percentiles nationally.
-Income distribution shows that 30.2% of the population (4,295 individuals) fall within the $4000+ income range, differing from regional patterns where $1,500 - 2,999 dominates with 30.9%.
-A substantial proportion of high earners (43.6% above $3,000/week) indicates strong economic capacity throughout the district.
-Housing costs consume 15.9% of income, but strong earnings still place disposable income at the 91st percentile nationally.
-The area's SEIFA income ranking places it in the 9th decile.
+The Collaroy - Collaroy Plateau SA2 shows a median taxpayer income of $65,091 and an average of $104,080 according to the latest postcode level ATO data aggregated by AreaSearch for FY-23.
+This is among the top percentile nationally, contrasting with Greater Sydney's median income of $60,817 and average income of $83,003.
+Based on Wage Price Index growth of 8.86% since FY-23, current estimates would be approximately $70,858 (median) and $113,301 (average) as of September 2025.
+Census 2021 income data shows household, family and personal incomes all rank highly in Collaroy - Collaroy Plateau, between the 84th and 92nd percentiles nationally.
+Distribution data shows 30.2% of the population (4,295 individuals) fall within the $4000+ income range, differing from patterns across regional levels where $1,500 - 2,999 dominates with 30.9%.
+The substantial proportion of high earners (43.6% above $3,000/week) indicates strong economic capacity throughout the district.
+High housing costs consume 15.9% of income, though strong earnings still place disposable income at the 91st percentile and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income